boom210232/2nd-hand-car-dealer/README.md

 - username is a username that show in black desert online.
 - buy_item to show what player buy reference to the id of the item in "item detail table"

+### Getting started###
+Please install requirement package by using below command.
+` pip install -r requirement.txt`
 ### How to use sqlite3 ###
+**In the case of no .db file in your local machine only.
+If it have, please skip it.**
 At first you need to install the requirement by using the command below.
-` pip install -r requirement.txt`
 Then, you need to make the database file by using this command
 `sqlite3 bdo_database.db -init bdo_db.schema`
 The sqlite will redirect to loading the resource from the schema for the first time.